There are many Americans who turn to alcohol to help with sleep problems. This begs the question, is it effective?

 Depression.
 Depression, alcohol, and sleep have a complex relationship.
 This is because those who suffer from depression already have a disrupted circadian cycle.
 Alcohol can greatly exacerbate this already disrupted process, compounding both problems.

 Leaky gut.
 The microbiome contained in the gut is often referred to as the second brain.
 What is less known is that this microbiome relies heavily on circadian rhythms to operate properly.
-Leaky gut syndrome is a phenomenon that weakens the lining of the intestinal tract, and it can be caused by a disruption in circadian rhythm that is associated with alcohol consumption.
+A leaky gut syndrome is a phenomenon that weakens the lining of the intestinal tract, and it can be caused by a disruption in circadian rhythm that is associated with alcohol consumption.
 Leaky gut can cause leaks that allow food, toxins, and bacteria to leave the intestines and enter the bloodstream.

 Twenty percent of the population in America uses alcohol as a sleep aid.

 According to a study published in JMIR Mental Health, alcohol consumption may help you get to sleep faster, but it makes the overall quality of sleep decline.
 The project followed 4,098 men and women between the ages of 18 and 65.
-The participants’ heart rate variability, or HRV, were recorded in real-world conditions using a unique device.
+The participants’ heart rate variability, or HRV, was recorded in real-world conditions using a unique device.

 Before this was done, none had previously covered the physiological effects of alcohol consumption in an uncontrolled environment.
 The scientists in the study had sleep HRV recordings from two nights — one where a participant used alcohol and another where they did not.
 HRV monitors the variation in time between heartbeats, which is regulated by the autonomic nervous system.